 Procedures for the investigation and resolution of complaints are specific for students, faculty and staff and are outlined in respective handbooks.
-Each process provides an equitable and timely process for both complainants and respondents.
+Each process provides an equal, fair, and timely process for both complainants and respondents.
+Click here for an overview of Current Faculty Complaint Procedures / Flowchart.